meveo-org/mv-menu/README.md

 2. Serve the project from the root directory with some http server (best served with meveo itself)

-5. Update the menu in the index.html file
+3. Update the menu in the index.html file

+You can also check this [demo](https://manaty.net/mv-menu/)

 ## Acknowledgements